Data and Methods

-If content is shared, it needs to be done using the same licence or similar license.
-Users cannot share the data with more restrictive rights to use than under the original website license.
+- If content is shared, it needs to be done using the same licence or similar licence.
+Users cannot share the data with more restrictive rights to use than under the original website licence.

 The information displayed on this website is obtained from multiple sources and has undergone a rigorous verification process.
 Nevertheless, the accuracy and validity of data and information cannot be guaranteed.
 The website should therefore be used for guidance only.
 The TCDI team, and the authors whom we reference, cannot be held responsible for how the information is used.